Climate Coding Challenge

 19371 rows × 2 columns

 Using the code below as a framework, write and apply a function that converts to Celcius.
-You should also rewrite this function name to be more expressive.
+You should also rewrite this function name and parameter names to be more expressive.

 # Convert units with a function